melody-ding/go-vidprep/README.md

 # go-vidprep

 A Go-based video preprocessing tool that extracts frames from videos in a tar archive.
-It processes multiple videos in parallel and supports frame rate adjustment, resizing, and consistent frame counts.
+It processes multiple videos in parallel and supports frame rate adjustment, resizing, consistent frame counts, and WebDataset sharding.

+## Features

+- Extract frames from video clips in a tar archive
+- Support for both JPEG and NumPy output formats
+- Consistent frame counts per clip (padding or trimming as needed)
+- Parallel processing with configurable number of workers
+- WebDataset sharding support for distributed training
+- Detailed metadata for each processed clip

 ## Installation